Azure User Tools

 The Azure CLI is a cross-platform command-line tool used for managing Azure services.
 It is available for the Windows, Mac, and Linux platforms.

-Azure PowerShell, Azure Portal, and Azure CloudShell are incorrect because these user tools are not supported by Azure DNS for importing a DNS zone file.
-Only Azure CLI is supported.
+Azure PowerShell, Azure Resource Manager templates, and Azure CloudShell are incorrect because these user tools are not supported by Azure DNS for importing a DNS zone file.
+Only Azure CLI and Azure Portal are supported.

 References: